 Block play: Block play is emphasized throughout the day, creating a space for the children to be creative, explorative, imaginative and inventive.
 Block play also encourages children to start making predictions, comparisons, and helps to expand their vocabulary as they communicate with each other in collaboration.
 In creating their structures, children utilize math and science skills, collaboration, spatial awareness and language acquisition.
 In this teacher-guided setting, children start with a gathered meeting where they decide collectively on the nature of their build, negotiate different responsibilities, construct and then add details and accessories.
 Both builders and presenters, children share with their classmates both building techniques, as well as individual roles in the process.

-For our PreK students, the Handwriting Without Tears program employs wooden manipulatives as part of a physical visualization process.
 Children can create the letters before they hold a crayon to write them on paper, gaining valuable cognitive ability that will assist them with their developing fine motor skills.

 Science & Math

 Science: Reggio-based, the Early Childhood science curriculum challenges and engages children with science throughout the school day – from nature investigation and observation to collecting natural elements around campus to use as academic manipulatives and in artwork.
 Each month, we feature a different unit based on both the season and the interests of the children.

 Gardening & Nature: Our Environmental Education unit offers students the opportunity to investigate Mother Nature’s life cycles and explore and tend an all-season edible garden.
 In winter, children grow kale, squash, cabbage and carrots; in spring, tomatoes started indoors transition to the garden box, along with green beans and radishes.
 Then in the fall, children help to prep the soil and prepare it for the winter garden.